mikro-orm/mikro-orm/docs/docs/upgrading-v5-to-v6.md

 **This also works for embeddables, including nesting and object mode.**

-## Changes in `Date` property mapping

-Previously, mapping of datetime columns to JS `Date` objects was dependent on the driver, while SQLite didn't have this out of box support and required manual conversion on various places.
-All drivers now have disabled `Date` conversion and this is now handled explicitly, in the same way for all of them.

-Moreover, the `date` type was previously seen as a `datetime`, while now only `Date` (with uppercase `D`) will be considered as `datetime`, while `date` is just a `date`.

 ## Native BigInt support

 The default mapping of `bigint` columns is now using the native JavaScript `BigInt`, and is configurable, so it can also map to numbers or strings: